-If you'd like to only sync to the last known good revision (lkgr), you can add a safe sync URL like so at the bottom of your solution (by editing the .gclient file in your checkout directory):
+If you'd like to only sync to the last known good revision (lkgr), you can checkout origin/lkgr instead of origin/master.
+Similarly, the lkcr is available at origin/lkcr.

-If developing Blink and Blink repo is also unmanaged (as described below), you'll need to pull Blink as well, as follows:
+If developing Blink, you'll need to pull Blink as well, as follows:

 To speed up updating, using more jobs, for example --jobs=16:

 With git you should make all your changes in a local branch.
 Once your change is committed, you can delete this branch.

 Create a local branch named "mywork" and make changes to it.